AI Agents

 1. One-shot bootstrap

-aglc add /path/to/project --name MyAppThis creates:
+aglc add /path/to/project --name MyAppThis legacy starter command creates:

 .ag files are engineer-guided architecture source.
 Coding agents should not create, edit, regenerate, or compile changes to .ag specs unless the engineer explicitly asks for architecture/spec work, ideally in a planning or design session.